Pulkit-Khandelwal/human-anthropometry-chop-picsl/README.md

 fname = '/path/to/some/folder/subject.zip'
 dicomwritevolume(fname, V, VS)
 ```
 You will then have the `/path/to/some/folder/subject.zip` file which has the `dicom` series.
+Now, you open that file in `mimics` and then do the measurements!

+## Template building
+Here, we will build the template using a bunch of `T1w` images in `1nifti` files.
+First, remember to normalize each of the images using the commands in `skull_norm.sh`.